diantyapitaloka/College-Piechart/README.md

 - Visual Communication and Conciseness: Their intuitive circular shape makes them visually appealing and suitable for reports (like executive presentations) where information needs to be conveyed concisely and informatively, often supplemented with labels or a legend for clarity.
 - Demonstrates Proportions of a Whole: The fundamental role of a pie chart is to visualize the parts of a total.
 Each slice represents a clear proportion or percentage of the entire dataset, making the contribution of each category immediately visible.
 - Optimal for Limited Categories: They are most effective when the dataset has a small number of categories (ideally 4–6).
 Using a pie chart with too many categories can lead to a cluttered and difficult-to-interpret visualization.
+- Facilitates Quick, Concise Communication: Pie charts are highly valued in business and reports because their intuitive shape allows for a quick overview without needing detailed figures.
+They are perfect for executive summaries or reports that require conveying information concisely yet informatively.

 ## 🌌⭐☂️ Code ☂️⭐🌌